Wheest/rspl_examples/README.md

 This example does matmul (`C = A * B`) with two int16 8x8 matrices.
 It assumes that overflow is not a problem.
 We calculate in row-major, with the B matrix transposed to take advantage of the vector instructions.

+## Depthwise conv2d

+Implements channels last depthwise convolution, for int16.
+The inputs are of shape `(4, 4, 8)`, the kernel size is `3x3`, the strides are 1, and the padding is 0.